perceiving/old-conference-site/distance.md

 - Presence at a distance
 - The objects of olfaction and audition
 - Sympathy in perception
-- Perceptual activity as a form of extramission
 - The time-lag argument against naïve realism
 - The possibility of mediated perception
 - Sense Data